 You’ll want to check all manifold bolts and flange bolts that secure the CAT.
 Also, inspect and tighten all the bolts holding the rest of the exhaust securely.

 Exhaust is under extreme vibrations, especially on a dirt road, bolts tend to work themselves loose.
 Sometimes just enough to start chaffing and squealing but not enough to come off completely.
 Take a ratchet set and tighten all the exhaust system bolts and support brackets firmly.

-There are many moving parts and components that could become loose or dry over time.
+Some moving parts and components could become loose or dry over time.
 Below are a few other components you can check.

 - The side step tube mount was rubbing against the body mount

 - Dry Lower control arm bushings

 - Perished and dry body mount

 Another component you want to inspect for wear and possible failure is the power steering unit.
 Often the failed unit will be identified by a squealing noise when the driver turns the steering wheel.